rht-labs/tech-exercise/tests/README.md

 - [X] GitLab creds first time we commit / cache
 - [X] GitLab secret manual for now
 - [X] add a tidy function to delete all ocp resources at end of tests
-- [X] waits on resources .. e.g for nexus, jenkins pods - ho do we sync this ? hardcode between tests with a test markdown ?
+- [X] waits on resources .. e.g for Nexus, Jenkins pods - ho do we sync this ? hardcode between tests with a test markdown ?
 - [X] patch rundoc for upto 4 whitespace in markdown -> html
 - [X] remove branch for tests development uj
 ```bash
 # FIXME test branch
 --set source_ref=tests
 ```
-- [X] GitLab delete all other api patoken's when creating a new one
+- [X] GitLab delete all other API patoken's when creating a new one
 - [X] add a tidy function to delete all git resources at end of tests